 Application Process and permit status

 Once you have completed the first section of the application in full, you are able to save your permit (without submitting) at any time throughout the remainder of the online application.
 This allows you to skip a section and come back to it later.
-If you submit an application without the required information, EHRS will return your application and request completion before you can proceed to the next step of the application process.
+If you submit an application without the required information, EHS will return your application and request completion before you can proceed to the next step of the application process.

 Permits which have been saved, but not submitted, will remain in the "pending" state.
 Once all of the required information has been completed, click the submit button.
 Once submitted, the PI will receive a confirmation email and the permit will be shown in the "submitted" state.
-PIs are required to print and sign the signature page of the application and send to Mike Neudorf in EHRS.
+PIs are required to print and sign the signature page of the application and send to Monica Szczepina in EHS.
 Once this is received, the biosafety permit application will undergo a preliminary review and the status will be shown as "under review EHS".
-Once EHRS has determined that all the required information has been included and the signature page received, the permit will be sent for review to the Biosafety Committee and the status will be shown as "under review Biosafety Committee".
+Once EHS has determined that all the required information has been included and the signature page received, the permit will be sent for review to the Biosafety Committee and the status will be shown as "under review Biosafety Committee".
 During the review process, the PI may be contacted for additional information "user action", or the application will be sent to the Biosafety Officer for final approval, at this stage the status will be shown as "under review Biosafety Officer".
 The Biosafety Officer approves the permit when all follow up actions identified in the review process have been addressed by the PI.
 Once the permit is approved, the status will show "Approved".
 The PI will be sent an electronic version of the approved biosafety permit showing all information required for Research Services to release grant funds.